 The next thing, the feminist lobby looked around and noticed lobbying by the Australian Better Families Party, and no doubt some of the many, many, reader’s comments being attached to pro-feminist articles in the mainstream media.

 Misleading political campaigns?
 No thanks, we’ve had enough, by Anna Kerr (22 March 2019).
-Who would have thought that seeking recognition and support for male victims of domestic violence translates to a notion that the Men’s Rights Movement “denies the gendered nature of domestic violence”?
+Who would have thought that seeking recognition and support for male victims of domestic violence occurs because the Men’s Rights Movement “denies the gendered nature of domestic violence”?
 Well, Team Harpy clearly does.

 What’s in the 2019 Budget for women?
-Very little (3 April 2019) And yet far more, it would certainly seem, than was allocated to men.
+Very little (3 April 2019) And yet far more than was allocated to men.

 And given that no-one has published *anything* to date about the impact of the budget on men & boys, here’s more on the female perspective courtesy of ‘Mamamia’:

 These are the biggest winners and losers of the 2019 Federal Budget (2 April 2019) A $150 million funding package for women’s sport?
 Nice

 What did Tuesday’s Federal Budget actually do for women?
 We break it down (4 April 2019) Note that ‘Domestic Violence’ is listed as something we (women) “got”, so I guess male victims shouldn’t get their hopes up then?
 “But on the whole, women are not the winners in this budget“.
 Huh?
 Countless millions down for women, but apparently someone else’s way better off.

 ‘No vision or strategy for women’: An overview of the Budget’s impact (5 April 2019)

 On 3 May 2019 our Prime Minister claimed that “disrespect of women is the real issue“.